kjellwinblad/yaemep/README.md

 ### Go to Function at Point etc with `yaemep-etags-auto-gen-mode`

-The Emacs minor-mode `yaemep-etags-auto-gen-mode` automatically generates a TAG file for Erlang projects that allows you to go the project function under point among other things.
+The Emacs minor-mode `yaemep-etags-auto-gen-mode` automatically generates a TAGS file for Erlang projects that allows you to go the project function under point among other things.
 Only .erl and .hrl files in the current project will be included in the TAGS file by default but this can be changed by setting the variables